-These comments are based on my August 23, 2018 ascent of the West Face and descent of the Northwest Face.
-Each of these routes gave me a good look at the two routes covered on Page 365 of the book (South Ridge, North Ridge).
+These comments are based on my August 2018 ascent of the west face and descent of the northwest face.
+Each of these routes gave me a good look at the two routes covered on Page 365 of the book (south ridge, north ridge).
 Neither of these two routes is of Class 2 difficulty.
 Paris Peak is a Class 3 endeavor from any direction due to its summit cap.
 The final 150 feet (vertical) of this mountain is a pile of boulders/blocks with ample amounts of trees and blowdown thrown into the mix, spread over a wide area due to a moderation in the slope.
 Mountaineers call this the TRIFECTA OF MISERY.

 It’s one thing to scramble up a boulder-strewn summit.
 That alone might be easy Class 3.
 But when you throw trees and blowdown on top of the boulder field, the difficulty level goes to hard Class 3.
 And to do it for a prolonged stretch (several hundred yards) makes it a real test.
 Such is the case with Paris Peak.
 The final summit blocks alone (15 vertical feet) are a Class 3 scramble from any direction.
 This mountain has a tedious finish.
 Trust me.
 It seems as though you are in the middle of a Battle Royale and you will never reach the summit.

-The South Ridge probably IS of Class 2 difficulty up to the summit cap.
-However, it climbs up through thick desert scrub (as on the Southwest Face) and there is a steep section in the 9,000- to 9,200-foot area that may require the use of your hands.
-It also has a few rocky outcrops on the ridge crest itself (which can probably be avoided on the L/W side of the ridge).
-The North Ridge is AT LEAST Class 3 difficulty.
-I intended to descend the “Class 2” North Ridge but opted for the easier Northwest Face, which is a full-on Class 3 descent on steep boulders high up.
-The North Ridge is very clogged with trees and blowdown on top of steep boulders.
+The south ridge probably IS of Class 2 difficulty up to the summit cap.
+However, it climbs up through thick desert scrub (as on the southwest face) and there is a steep section in the 9,000 to 9,200-foot area that may require the use of your hands.
+It also has a few rocky outcrops on the ridge crest itself (which can probably be avoided on the left/west side of the ridge).
+The north ridge is AT LEAST Class 3 difficulty.
+I intended to descend the “Class 2” north ridge but opted for the easier northwest face, which is a full-on Class 3 descent on steep boulders high up.
+The north ridge is very clogged with trees and blowdown on top of steep boulders.
 Perhaps below 9,100 feet that ridge is Class 2, but it most certainly is NOT Class 2 above the 9,100-foot level.
-From the open terrain of the upper Northwest Face, I got a good look at the North Ridge to the right of me.
+From the open terrain of the upper northwest face, I got a good look at the north ridge to the right.

 West Face, Class 3

-Updated/Revised Commentary on Paris Peak Access: Bloomington Canyon Road (called Bloomington Creek Road in the book) begins at the south end of Bloomington, ID on Highway 89.
-It is signed and is exactly 17.0 miles north of the junction of Highway 89 and Highway 30 in Garden City, UT.
-Here are some helpful mileage figures for Bloomington Canyon Road/FSR-409:
+Updated/Revised Commentary on Paris Peak Access: Bloomington Canyon Road (called Bloomington Creek Road in the book) begins at the south end of Bloomington, ID on US-89.
+It is signed and is exactly 17.0 miles north of the junction of US-89 and US-30 in Garden City, UT.

-From the summit, descend W then NW through a jumble of thick forest and boulders to reach the top of the Northwest Face of Paris Peak.
+From the summit, descend west then northwest through a jumble of thick forest and boulders to reach the top of the northwest face of Paris Peak.
 Look for a large boulder field on the face and descend it to reach the forest below.
 It is steep and somewhat dangerous.
-The full-on Class 3 descent amongst these angled death traps, but it sure beats doing the forest-and-boulder combo elsewhere on the face or on the North Ridge to the R/E. Go slowly down these massive boulders and watch your footing.
-As on the West Face, the slope eases at about 9,150 feet and the forest takes over.
+The full-on Class 3 descent amongst these angled death traps, but it sure beats doing the forest-and-boulder combo elsewhere on the face or on the north ridge to the right/east.
+Go slowly down these massive boulders and watch your footing.
+As on the west face, the slope eases at about 9,150 feet and the forest takes over.

-The boulders soon disappear and the bushwhack down to 8,820’ pass isn’t too bad.
+The boulders soon disappear and the bushwhack down to an 8,820-foot pass isn’t too bad.
 You will even find an old jeep road (not shown on any maps) crossing the face down near the pass.
-Follow this two-track road R/N down to the pass and intersect the ATV trail (FST-340) which cuts across the pass.
-Go L/S onto the ATV trail to quickly reach the pass proper.
-From here, you can either continue southward down FST-340 to return to the Paris Peak Trailhead on Bloomington Canyon Road or you can mount an assault on Peak 9270, which lies just to the north.
+Follow this 2-track road right/north down to the pass and intersect the ATV trail (FST-340) which cuts across the pass.
+Go left/south onto the ATV trail to quickly reach the pass proper.
+From here, you can either continue southward down FST-340 to return to the Paris Peak Trailhead on Bloomington Canyon Road or you can mount an assault on Peak 9270 which lies just to the north.